- PSU Hiring through GATE: 5 things you should know

-PSU Hiring through GATE - Are you looking for a dream job which not only pays you well, but takes care of your family as well?
+PSU Hiring through GATE - Are you looking for a dream job which not only pays you well, but will also take care of your family as well?
 Try your luck in one of the public sector undertakings (PSUs), just as Divyanshu Jha did through the Graduate Aptitude Test in Engineering (GATE).
 “Basically for any engineer, PSUs offer the best field to work in the technical area, the core area.
 They provide you the platform to apply what you have learnt in the core subjects.
 So, get an entry to a PSU through GATE.
 And that was why I decided to appear for GATE,” says Jha, who did B.Tech (Mechanical) from Delhi Technology University in 2016.
 Jha cracked GATE in 2017 and got appointed as Executive Trainee in GAIL (India) Ltd., an integrated energy PSU in the hydrocarbon sector, in the same year.

 PSU jobs through GATE